mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 On the other side, there is the idea that the headphones must be tuned after the canonical 60 degree speaker setup, as measured in a free field (FF), or in an anechoic chamber.
-In practice, when listening to a "raw" (non-binauralized) stereo in headphones none of these tunings work satisfactory for the general audience, and headphone makers usually settle up upon some compromise which keeps listeners engaged, based on an "expert opinion" or studies.
-One well-known example is of course the Harman target curve.
+In practice, when listening to a "raw" (non-binauralized) stereo in headphones, none of these tunings work satisfactory for the general audience, and headphone makers usually settle up upon some compromise which keeps listeners engaged, based on an "expert opinion" or studies.
+One well-known example is, of course, the Harman target curve.
 There is also an interesting systematic approach for blending the curves of the free and diffuse field curves based on the room acoustics, proposed in the paper with a rather long title ["Free Plus Diffuse Sound Field Target Earphone Response Derived From Classical